cetz-package/cetz/src/lib/plot.typ

 ///   Axis lower domain value.
 If this is set > than `max`, the axis' direction is swapped])
 /// #show-parameter-block("max", ("auto", "float"), default: "auto", [
 ///   Axis upper domain value.
 If this is set < than `min`, the axis' direction is swapped])
+/// #show-parameter-block("equal", ("string"), default: "none", [
+///   Set the axis aspect ratio to be fixed to the aspect ratio of the given axis.
+///   This can be useful to force one axis to grow or shrink with another one.
+///   You can only "lock" two axes of different orientation (`horizontal`).
+/// ])
+/// #show-parameter-block("horizontal", ("bool"), default: "auto", [
+///   If true, values on this axis are drawn horizontally, otherwise values
+///   get drawn vertically.
+/// ])
 /// #show-parameter-block("tick-step", ("none", "auto", "float"), default: "auto", [
 ///   Increment between tick marks on the axis, starting at $0$.
 If set to `auto`,
 ///   a matching increment is calculated.
 When set to `none`, tick marks are disabled.])